european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

-- **Data warning!** Recent missing data for cases in: Denmark
+- **Data warning!** Recent missing data for cases in: Denmark, Germany, and Portugal

-- **Data warning!** Recent missing data for deaths in: Denmark, Iceland, Luxembourg, Netherlands, and Norway
+- **Data warning!** Recent missing data for deaths in: Denmark, Germany, Hungary, Iceland, Luxembourg, Netherlands, Norway, and Portugal

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the